 How to set up helium miner over cellular part 2 updated.

-Once light hotspot firmware and information are introduced and all Helium miners are changed over on the 11th of May 2022 you won’t need to do any port forwarding.
-This will make solar-powered helium miners easier to install and manage.
+Light hotspot firmware and information are now active and all Helium miners are changed over.
+Therefore since the 11th of May 2022, you no longer need to do any port forwarding.
+This makes solar-powered helium miners easier to install and manage.